louisleeshinghim/delalomo/README.md

 | <a href = "https://github.com/greiman/SdFat"> SdFat</a> | Read the text files on and save data to MicroSD |
 | <a href = "https://github.com/janelia-arduino/Streaming"> Streaming</a> | Recognise the text in the .txt files on MicroSD |

+Arduino libraries for different sensors are required to interface the sensors to DE-LA-LO-MO.
+At this moment, only microclimate sensors are involved.
 Communications are made over the I2C interface.
+Some sensor libraries are provided by the sensor manufacturers.
+The codes in the main sketch may require modification if libraries are updated.

 | Library | Description |
 | ------- | ----------- |